 The concept is that stocks must indeed be overvalued, something that EMH does not accept, in order to produce a stock market bubble and result in the ‘pop’ that inevitably follows.
 The 2008 financial collapse, which came about from what is widely considered to be an asset bubble in the property market adds strength to this argument.
 Moreover, it demonstrates that even individuals ‘on the inside’ did not have trading positions which were anywhere close to the equilibrium value, thus resulting in an accelerated, sharp and prolonged down move.

 In addition, there was also, what these same economists would describes as the ‘Bit-coin bubble’ in 2017.
-Opposing economists might argue that the price of this stock collapsed so dramatically in the way that it did for other reasons that are more consistent with an EMH model.
-Their claim would be that when the price was at a high level, it was trading there because that represented a fair market value at the time, and when it fell more than 70% in 2018, it was simply reacting to technical, fundamental, and insider information in real time.
+Opposing economists might argue that the price of this stock collapsed so dramatically for other reasons that are more consistent with their EMH model.
+The argument would be that when the price was at a high level, it was trading there because that represented a fair market value at the time, and when it fell more than 70% in 2018, it was simply reacting to technical, fundamental, and insider information in real time.

 Efficient Market Hypothesis is one which many traders struggle to give any credence to, because by doing so, submits them to the idea that it might not be possible to form any kind of system that gives them an edge in the markets.
 Whilst it is certainly unpopular amongst traders, it has gained its notability due to the fact that a large number of economists believe that a semi-strong form efficiency is at minimum, a fair reflection of current market dynamics.
 And if you were to ask Joe public their views on the markets, then the over riding majority would likely congregate toward this view point.
 EMH is a theory that certainly needs careful, and non-subjective consideration by anyone considering trading professionally.